 These are the habits that our brain fights us tooth and nail over.
 You can convince yourself that NOTHING will ever ease the stress or boredom like your beloved cocktail or cigarette.

 Our brains are hardwired to crave things that feed it dopamine, the feel-good chemical.
-Alcohol, nicotine, even bad food, can all do this and once it becomes a part of your habit loop, your brain is resistant to letting it go.
+Alcohol, nicotine, and even bad food, can all do this and once it becomes a part of your habit loop, your brain is resistant to letting it go.
 (Perhaps an understatement).

 Even though going for a run has the potential to boost dopamine levels naturally, your brain isn’t going to automatically say, “Oh, this is fine, too.”

 Eventually, your brain will catch up.
 In order to help it do that, here are some tips from the experts.